Security Team

 • Third-party systems (hosting, CDN, SaaS providers)

-• Cloud infrastructure operated by a third party outside the direct management of Nux s.r.o.
+• Cloud infrastructure not directly managed by Nux s.r.o.

 • Employee email accounts